Day 0 ARRIVAL IN BOGOTA - 6th August 2023

 DAYS 14 - 15 EL ESCONDITE NR – PUERTO ASIS

-An early start will see us heading to El Escondite Nature Reserve where we will look for species on the drive such as Golden-collared Toucanet, Yellow-billed Nunbird, Curve-billed Scythebill, Orange-fronted Plushcrown, Spectacled Prickletail, Orange-eyed Flycatcher, &Plum-throated Cotinga.
+An early start will see us heading to El Escondite Nature Reserve where we will look for species on the drive such as Golden-collared Toucanet, Yellow-billed Nunbird, Curve-billed Scythebill, Orange-fronted Plushcrown, Spectacled Prickletail, Orange-eyed Flycatcher and Plum-throated Cotinga.
 Once at the Reserve we will bird along the famous Playa Rica Trail, which holds White-chinned Jacamar, Brown Nunlet, Rufous-headed Woodpecker, Slate-colored Antbird, Plumbeous Antbird, White-shouldered Antbird, Hairy-crested Antbird, Ochre-striped Antpitta, Ecuadorian Cacique, Black-billed Seed-Finch and Caqueta Seedeater.
 Night in Kofan Lodge, Puerto Asis.

 DAYS 16 - 18 KOFAN LODGE TRAILS - TRAMPOLIN LAS AVES ROAD - COCHA LAGOON